Meet the Consultants

-Emalydia Flenory, Forensic Investigation and Professional Writing Major, French Minor
+Emalydia Flenory, Professional Writing Major, Public Relations Minor

 Elliott Frieden, Professional Writing Major, Theatre Minor

-After a semester as a biology major and two years as an education major, Elliot discovered his passion for writing and changed his major to professional writing with a minor in theatre and joined forces with the Writing Center.
+After a semester as a biology major and two years as an education major, Elliott discovered his passion for writing and changed his professional direction by declaring a major in professional writing and a minor in theatre.
+He then decided to join forces with the Writing Center to hone his writing skills and hang out with a pretty cool bunch of people.
 In his free time, he will most likely be reading, involved in a theatre production at the CFA, or spoiling himself with a Breaking Bad marathon.

 Ashlee Frey, English Education Major

 Ashlee is super excited to be working at the Writing Center.
-She wanted to help more students than just her friends and family revising writing projects, so she applied to the Writing Center to work with students on a regular basis.
-In her free time, she can be found hanging out with friends, watching a lot of movies, and writing short stories and poetry.
+Like many of our consultants, Ashlee has always helped her friends and family with their writing projects, but at the Writing Center, she is able to help even more people!
+In her free time, she hangs out with friends, watches a lot of movies, and writes short stories and poetry.

 Logan Heim, Professional Writing Major

 Logan Heim is a laid-back guy - feel free to call him Logi Bear.
-He hopes spend a lot of time with the Writing Center and is eager to help other students.
-In his free time, he likes playing League of Legends, Dota 2, and PlayStation 2 games.
-He enjoys reading and hanging out with his brothers at Sigma Tau Gamma.
-He also keeps up a semi-regular blog of short stories and poems after his homework is completed.
+He spends a lot of time with the Writing Center and loves to help other students with their writing.
+In his free time, he plays League of Legends, Dota 2, and PlayStation 2 games.
+He enjoys reading and hanging out with his brothers at Sigma Tau Gamma and keeps up a semi-regular blog of short stories and poems after his homework is completed.

 Jerica Mlenar, Criminal Justice Major, Forensic Investigation & Psychology Minor

 An avid reader for all of her post-toddler life, Jerica really appreciates the art of writing.
-She has won a few essay contests here and there starting as early as 5th grade, and even had one of her poems published in a book.
-Jerica is in her first semester as a tutor and is incredibly excited to help students discover their writing talents, and learn as much as she can from the people she meets and the papers she reads.
-When she is not reading, writing, or tutoring, Jerica works at the library on campus, volunteers, does homework, attends student organization meetings, cleans, or sings at the top of her lungs.
+She won a few essay contests here and there, starting as early as fifth grade, and even had one of her poems published in a book.
+Jerica is incredibly excited to help students discover their writing talents and learn as much as she can from the people she meets and the papers she reads.
+When she is not reading, writing, or at the WC, she works at the campus library, volunteers at local events, does homework, attends student organization meetings, cleans, or sings at the top of her lungs.

 Beth Pieper, Animal Science Major

-Beth, a sophomore majoring in Animal Science, is in her first semester as a writing tutor.
-She enjoys helping others and loves writing, so becoming a tutor at the Writing Center seemed like a great fit!
-She is looking forward to meeting new students and working with them throughout the writing process.
-When she isn’t at the Writing Center, Beth enjoys playing her clarinet, watching movies, and playing card games with friends.
+Beth Pieper is in her second semester as writing tutor.
+She enjoys helping others and loves writing, so becoming a consultant at the Writing Center seemed like a great fit.
+Beth's favorite part of this job is meeting new students and working with them throughout the writing process.
+When she’s not at the Writing Center, she enjoys playing her clarinet, watching movies, and dealing a mean game of cards.

 Zach Rothmann, Electrical Engineering Major

 Although Zach has always been a math-brained person, he started to appreciate the art of writing his freshman year.
 Looking to be more of a well-rounded individual, Zach applied to the Writing Center and loves taking a break from numbers to talk about words with student writers.
-Zach is also able to blend his two favorite skills together, serving as our STEM-focused writing tutor, with drop-in hours in Ottensman and Engineering Hall.
+Zach is also able to blend his two favorite skills together, serving as the STEM-focused writing consultant.
 When Zach is not busy with lab reports and compositions, he is usually watching whatever sporting event is on TV or playing video games with his competitive roommate.

 Danielle Stern, Elementary Education Major

 A tutor for kids throughout high school, Danielle wanted to continue working with others by helping them with their writing.
-Danielle works as both a writing tutor and writing partner, and loves the both experiences because she enjoys working with students.
-In addition, as a writing partner for English 1230, she gets great experience in a classroom.
-Danielle was published for her poetry twice in middle school and once in high school.
+Danielle enjoys working with students.
+She was published for her poetry twice in middle school and once in high school.
 Danielle is an active member of Gamma Phi Beta and the DRIVEN Scholars program on campus, and in her free time, enjoys watching The Big Bang Theory and Jeopardy.

 Raven Weems, English Literature Major, Ethnic Studies Minor